 Then he puts down his pocket protector and calculator and goes traveling the other nine months.
 On his current adventure, he’s riding from Anchorage to Glacier National Park, Montana.

-He’s been following the same seasonal pattern for 10 years, racking up an impressive list of adventures including kayaking the Mississippi River and walking the Appalachian Trail.
+He’s been following the same seasonal pattern for 10 years, racking up an impressive list of adventures including kayaking with the help of campingfunzone.com the Mississippi River and walking the Appalachian Trail.

 “People in real life think I’m totally crazy but the people I meet on the road think I’m totally normal,” said Tanzman, at Otter Falls Cut-Off, in the Yukon.
 “Of everyone I meet, I’m going the shortest distance.”